Rishikaa07/CPU-Scheduling-Simulator/README.md

 # 8-Bit CPU Simulator
 A custom-designed 8-bit CPU simulation built using CircuitVerse, complete with a control unit, ALU, instruction set, memory interface, and microinstruction logic.
-This project simulates a basic Von Neumann architecture processor capable of executing a variety of low-level instructions.
+This project simulates a basic Von Neumann architecture processor capable of executing a variety of low-level instructions .

 ## Author: Rishika Verma